StarMCS/Unfinised/README.md

 # Unfinished
 The amount of time wasted on this...

-Providing a more interactive and rewarding experience
+Providing a more effective and rewarding experience